 Don't Make These Music Mistakes at Your Wedding

-Whether you consider yourselves music people or not, the music at your wedding is super important, and a great band or DJ can be the difference between a pretty fun wedding and an unforgettable wedding.
-Avoid these 11 mistakes and you're guaranteed to have truly amazing wedding music.
+Whether you consider yourselves music people or not, the music at your wedding is super important, and a great band or DJ can be the difference between a pretty fun wedding and an unforgettable one.
+Avoid these mistakes and you're guaranteed to have truly amazing wedding music.

 1. Dismissing the idea of a band or DJ before doing some research.